HenriqueSM0/henri_pdf/README.md

 ## Folder Structure

--output : Where concatenations of PDFs will be.
+output : Where concatenations of PDFs will be.

--/pdfs : Where you put pdfs.
+/pdfs : Where you put pdfs.

--.env : Put your API key here (Instructions above!).
+.env : Put your API key here (Instructions above!).

--main.py : File to run.
+main.py : File to run.

--requirements.txt : File with all libraries to run the file.
+requirements.txt : File with all libraries to run the file.

 ## Instructions to use